pirsch-analytics/docs/content/get-started/frontend-integration.md

 You can disable the integration by setting the DNT (Do Not Track) header to `1` in your browser or by adding a value called `disable_pirsch` to your local storage.

 For the latter option, open the developer tools (usually F12 or `Ctrl/Control + Shift + I`) in your browser and navigate to the *web storage* tab.
 Click on *local storage* and add a new value `disable_pirsch` and `1` as value.
 After reloading the page, no page view or event (in case you also use the event script) should be sent to Pirsch.

+## Testing on Localhost

+The scripts ignore any requests created on localhost.
+In case you would like to overwrite this behavior, like for testing, you can add the `data-dev` attribute.